ElucidataInc/polly-docs/docs/Data Lake.md

 #Introduction

-With Polly discover you can access public databases which have been curated and stored in the form of data lakes or make data lakes with your own data.
-These datalakes can be explored and analyzed either through the Polly Notebook interface on Polly or through the Polly Discover application.
+With Polly you can access public databases which have been curated and stored in the form of data lakes or make data lakes with your own data.
+These data lakes can be explored and analyzed either through the Polly Notebook or through several Data Lake Applications available.

 Polly Discover consists of the following major components: